 It’s only natural to feel emotional and to be afraid or apprehensive about telling your parents, partner, family members, teachers or friends.

 A Choices counselor will help you build a support team and enroll you in the Choices Prenatal Program to make sure you and your baby are in the best of health.
 You must eat right, get the right amount of sleep, take vitamins that guard against birth defects, avoid alcohol, smoking, and drugs and to be sure to use a condom if you are having sex to avoid contracting a sexually transmitted infection.
 Choices can even help you access government programs or insurance benefits to help pay for the services you require.
 If you are uninsured, you can still receive your prenatal care at Choices Women’s Medical Center.
 An all-inclusive fee covers pregnancy testing, your prenatal visits, all laboratory blood and urine testing, sonography, and postpartum visits.

-So go online to make an appointment, text the word “Choices or a message to 27126: or call 718 534-3800 to speak to a Patient Representative and make an appointment.
+So go online to make an appointment or call 718-786-5000 to speak to a Patient Representative and make an appointment.
 Choices is all about knowledgeable choice and offers complete patient-centered medical care for all of your healthcare needs.

 Sometimes getting pregnant can have serious consequences; the mother’s age, lifestyle issues, domestic violence, substance abuse, health problems, lack of resources or no support may make it impossible to keep a baby.
 One of the most important and valuable aspects of the Choices Prenatal Program is its ability to inform and educate pregnant women on all the options available to her.
 Adoption isn’t easy, and the decision to put a baby up for adoption is not a simple one.
 Choices counselors will help you understand the lifelong consequences of this decision and assist you in taking the next steps.

 Abortion is another alternative that is offered to pregnant women who want or need to end an unwanted pregnancy.
-Choices Women’s Medical Center has been providing abortion services with respect, honesty and a high level of professional care for the past 45 years.
+Choices Women’s Medical Center has been providing abortion services with respect, honesty and a high level of professional care for the past 50 years.
 Choices offers medical (the “abortion pill,” available up to 10 weeks of pregnancy) and surgical abortions (up to 24 weeks of pregnancy).
 No matter your personal circumstance, your income or your age, Choices is here to help with an experienced, dedicated medical and counseling team, a state-of-the-art facility and the highest quality healthcare practices to keep you safe.
 Choices accepts most major health insurances, can fast track you to Medicaid, and work with you to see if you are eligible for other government assistance programs.